 He has also been a well-known name in the theatre circle in the USA, and this talented actor’s face is familiar to millions around the world.

 Please Watch this 2 mins video to get glimpses of his life journey so far.

-Do read his full interview with Inspirational Beings team to know what all challenges he had to go through during his journey, how did he manage to overcome those challenges, what are her learnings.
+Do read his full interview with Inspirational Beings team to know what all challenges he had to go through during his journey, how did he manage to overcome those challenges, what are his learnings.

 1. Please tell us about your childhood and personal background?

 I was born in Los Angeles while my parents were studying theatre and performing arts at the University of California, Los Angeles.
 Until the age of 17, I grew up in Pakistan except for little time spent in the UK.
 I moved to the US at the age of 17.
 I come from a family that has been immersed in the arts and literature for almost four generations — starting with my great grandparents.